brooke-hamilton/dapr-samples/vscode-dev-setup/multiple-dev-sidecar/README.md

 1. From the VS Code command palette (Ctrl+Shift+P), run this command:

     ```ASCII
-    Remote-Containers: Reopen in Container
+    Remote-Containers: Open Folder in Container...
     ```

-    VS Code will build the Docker container and attach to the container.
-The first time the container is built, this command will take some time to pull the local base image and create the container image.
-Attaching to the container after the first build will be much faster.

-    See the files in the `.devcontainer` folder for how the container is defined and configured.
+    VS Code will prompt you to choose a folder.
+If you started in the `node` foder, just click OK.
+If you started in a different folder, navigate to the folder using the VS Code command dialog, then click OK.

 1. When VS Code has attached to the running container, you can press `F5` to build and start debugging.